General Fund Grants Committee

 The General Fund Grantmaking Committee evaluate proposals for the two General Fund cycles each year.
 This committee is responsible for the majority of our grassroots grantmaking, distributing $450,000 each year.

-Bruce has worked for the Central Oregon community and social justice groups as an organizer, executive, and developer since 2002.
+Bruce (He/Him) has worked for the Central Oregon community and social justice groups as an organizer, executive, and developer since 2002.
 He has served as Executive Director for Human Dignity Coalition, coordinator at the Central Oregon Social Justice Center, and currently as Development and Programming Director at KPOV in Central Oregon.
 He has a law degree and practiced law for many years.
-After 15 years as a corporate attorney the injustice he was facilitating became unbearable.
+After 15 years as a corporate attorney, the injustice he was facilitating became unbearable.
 He decided to devote his life to working for justice and supporting the inspiring people who have dedicated their careers to furthering community.

 Makerusa “Mak” Porotesano (He/him) | Grantmaker

 Mak grew up in Portland by way of St. Johns, North Portland.
 He has been student organizing since early in his college days.
 He is the founder of the Pacific Islander Student Alliance (PISA), which started in 2007 when he was an undergraduate student.
 He is also the founding coordinator of the Men of Color Leadership Program at Portland Community College, and before that, he was the coordinator of the Pacific Islander, Asian and Asian American (PIAAA) Student Center at Portland State University, the Manager of Continuing Education at the University of the South Pacific, Majuro Campus, and the Director of the Office of Student Activities and Leadership at Chaminade University.